N.W.A

-N.W.A (an abbreviation for Niggaz Wit Attitudes) was an American hip hop group formed in Compton, California.
-They were among the earliest and most significant popularizers and controversial figures of the gangsta rap subgenre, and the group is widely considered one of the greatest and most influential groups in the history of hip hop music.
+N.W.A (an abbreviation for Niggaz Wit Attitudes) was an American hip-hop group formed in Compton, California, in 1987.
+Among the earliest and most significant figures of the gangsta rap subgenre, the group is widely considered one of the greatest and most influential acts in hip hop music.

-Active from 1987 to 1991, the rap group endured controversy owing to its music's explicit lyrics, which many viewed as being misogynistic, as well as to its glorification of drugs and crime.
+Active from 1987 to 1991, N.W.A endured controversy owing to their music's explicit lyrics, which some viewed as misogynistic or homophobic, as well as to its glorification of drugs and crime.
 The group was subsequently banned from many mainstream American radio stations.
-In spite of this, the group has sold over 10 million units in the United States alone.
-Drawing on its members' own experiences of racism and excessive policing, the group made inherently political music.
-The group's members were known for their deep hatred of the police system, which has sparked much controversy over the years.
+In spite of this, they have sold over ten million units in the United States alone.
+Drawing on its members' own stories of racism and excessive policing, N.W.A made inherently political music.
+N.W.A's consistent accusations of institutional racism within the American police significantly contributed to the political awareness and involvement of American youth against racism.

-The original lineup, formed in early 1987, consisted of Arabian Prince, Dr. Dre, Eazy-E, and Ice Cube, with DJ Yella and MC Ren joining later that year.
-They released their first compilation album as a group in 1987 called N.W.A. and the Posse, which peaked at No. 39 on Billboard magazine's Top R&B/Hip-Hop Albums chart.
-Arabian Prince left shortly after the release of N.W.A's debut studio album, Straight Outta Compton, in 1988, with Ice Cube following suit in December 1989.
-Eazy-E, Ice Cube, MC Ren and Dr. Dre later became platinum-selling solo artists in their own right in the 1990s.
-The group's debut album marked the beginning of the new gangsta rap era as the production and social commentary in their lyrics were revolutionary within the genre.
-N.W.A's second studio album, Niggaz4Life, was the first hardcore rap album to reach number one on the Billboard 200 sales charts.
+The original lineup, formed in early 1987, consisted of Arabian Prince, Dr. Dre, Eazy-E, and Ice Cube, with DJ Yella joining shortly and MC Ren recruited as the sixth member of the group in mid-1988.
+Their first release was the compilation/split album, N.W.A. and the Posse (1987), which peaked at No. 39 on Billboard magazine's Top R&B/Hip-Hop Albums chart, and it was followed by their debut studio album Straight Outta Compton (1989).
+Arabian Prince left N.W.A. in October 1988, about three months before the release of Straight Outta Compton, with Ice Cube following suit in December of the following year.
+The group continued on as a four-piece, with no replacements for Arabian Prince and Ice Cube, and disbanded shortly after the release of their second album Niggaz4Life (1991).